Skip to content

 Brown — as well as the PAC and a related nonprofit — argued that the city agency improperly used its power to undermine his run for mayor last year by publicly accusing him of campaign-finance violations in the middle of the race.

-But Common Pleas Judge Daniel Anders dismissed the suit “with prejudice,” meaning the plaintiffs can’t amend their complaint and refile it in the same court.
+But Common Pleas Court Judge Daniel Anders dismissed the suit “with prejudice,” meaning the plaintiffs cannot amend their complaint and refile it in the same court.
 Anders wrote in court papers that his decision was based in part on the idea of governmental and official immunity, a legal doctrine that generally protects local officials from individual liability unless they clearly violate a constitutional right.

-Given there’s a question of constitutional rights, Haverstick said the plaintiffs “always assumed that this case would be decided at Commonwealth Court.”
+Given there’s a question of constitutional rights, Haverstick said, the plaintiffs “always assumed that this case would be decided at Commonwealth Court.”

 J. Shane Creamer, the executive director of the Board of Ethics, who was named as a defendant, said in a statement the board is “grateful for Judge Anders’ decision, which is based on clear law.”